 - 2 litres (8 cups) Chicken Stock See Note 3

-- 1 tbsp Fresh lemon juice
+- 1 tablespoon Fresh lemon juice

 - 1 tbsp Fresh parsley, chopped

-Add chicken, onion, carrots, celery, garlic, thyme, bay leaves and chicken stock to a slow cooker.
+- Add chicken, onion, carrots, celery, garlic, thyme, bay leaves and chicken stock to a slow cooker.

-Remove the cooked chicken breast and shred using two forks, the meat should fall apart easily.
+- Remove the cooked chicken breast and shred using two forks, the meat should fall apart easily.

 - You can replace the breast meat with thigh meat if you prefer.
-Just remove the bone and shred at the same stage as you would the breast meat.
+Just remove the bone and shred it at the same stage as you would the breast meat.